-The contract resulting from this RFP shall be effective from award date for 2 years and is renewable for up to 4 additional one-year renewal periods.
-The total contract period will not exceed 6 years.
-Annual renewal shall be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP shall be effective when signed with an initial period of four (4) years and is renewable for up to three (3) additional two-year renewal periods.
+The total contract period will not exceed ten (10) years.
+Renewal shall be contingent upon available funding and the University's satisfaction with the services performed.